intel/libvpl/doc/spec/source/appendix/VPL_apnds_e.rst

 ..
 SPDX-License-Identifier: CC-BY-4.0

 ========================================
-Working Directly with VA API for Linux\*
+Working Directly with VA-API for Linux\*
 ========================================

-|msdk_full_name| takes care of all memory and synchronization related operations in the VA API.
+|msdk_full_name| takes care of all memory and synchronization related operations in the VA-API.
-The application may need to extend |msdk_full_name| functionality by working directly with the VA API for Linux\*, for example to implement a customized external allocator.
+The application may need to extend |msdk_full_name| functionality by working directly with the VA-API for Linux\*, for example to implement a customized external allocator.
 This section describes basic memory management and synchronization techniques.

 To create the VA surface pool, the application should call the vaCreateSurfaces